LlamaGR1/Meet-Your-Match-Casual-Menu/README.md

   - Pre-Tough Break Scoreboard
   - TF2 Classic Advanced Options
   - Meet Your Match Main Menu without Party

-### v1.1!

-- "View Promotional Codes" is no longer visible if you don't have any to claim

 ### v1.2 (LATEST)
 - Added a "Matchmaking Settings" button next to the "Play" text when "main_menu_no_party.res" is enabled